Issue Area

 Key Facts

-There are 3 main types of utility ownership models: Investor-Owned Utilities, Publicly-owned or Municipal Utilities, or Rural Electric Coops.
+There are three main types of utility ownership models: Investor-Owned Utilities, Publicly-Owned or Municipal Utilities, and Rural Electric Co-Ops.